 -- popped and poured -- -- tasted non-blind over a few hours --

-BODY: clear; garnet color of medium-light to medium depth; medium-light to medium bodied.
+BODY: garnet color of medium to medium-deep depth; clear; medium bodied.

 Professional reviews have copyrights and you can view them here for your personal use only as private content.
 To view pro reviews you must either subscribe to a pre-integrated publication or manually enter reviews below.
 Learn more.